EventStore/EventStore/docs/server/security/user-authorization.md

 #### The `$authorization-policy-settings` stream has been deleted

-If the `$authorization-policy-settings` stream has been deleted (including hard deleted), the default policy type will be used, and EventStoreDB will log the following:
+If the `$authorization-policy-settings` stream has been deleted (including hard deleted), the default policy type will be used, and KurrentDB will log the following:

 ```
 [WRN] StreamBasedAuthorizationPolicyRegistry Authorization policy settings stream $authorization-policy-settings has been deleted.
-[INF] EventStore                     No existing authorization policy settings were found in $authorization-policy-settings.
+[INF] KurrentDB                     No existing authorization policy settings were found in $authorization-policy-settings.
 Using the default
 ```

 #### New authorization settings could not be applied